 A fenced-in yard is preferred, but in the cases where there is no fence, adequate exercise may suffice.
 We do not support the use of electronic fences as a means of containment for any dog.
 Under NO circumstances can a dog be left on a tether, tie-out, run or outdoor kennel unsupervised.
 This leads to boredom and frustration which can manifest into a multitude of behavior problems.
 All domesticated animals in the household must sleep indoors.

-Many pit bulls have food sensitivities and allergies and a high quality and grain free food is highly recommended.
+Many pit bulls have food sensitivities and allergies and a high quality food is highly recommended.
 The majority of Save-a-Bull’s dogs come from neglectful situations and at the very least, they deserve the utmost care which includes a high-quality diet.
 You must be willing to invest in a high-quality food for your dog.
 (Please click here for a list of recommended dog foods.)